 PFAW also funds and deploys popularized media campaigns to advocate for its liberal issue priorities and preferred candidates.
 In its first seven years, “the organization produced approximately eighteen television ads and public service announcements, three film/videotape documentaries, twenty-five print ad campaigns, and twelve radio spots.”

-PFAW’s affiliated People For the American Way Foundation and People For the American Way Voters Alliance run programs designed to complement its liberal advocacy agenda pushing for voter education and left-wing political infrastructure building.
+PFAW’s affiliates, People For the American Way Foundation and People For the American Way Voters Alliance, run programs designed to complement its liberal advocacy agenda pushing for voter education and left-wing political infrastructure building.

 Left-Wing Policy Campaigns

 Initially, the organization focused on countering conservatives through three primary areas: secularizing government and society, expanding the public education system, and securing liberal control of the judiciary.
 In 1988, the group’s issue focus broadened to attract new donors.
 PFAW added liberal issue priorities such as voter registration, abortion, and immigration issues to its advocacy.
 Current PFAW advocacy campaigns support a wide range of liberal policies.

 The “Trump’s Dangerous Team” campaign criticizes President Trump’s current cabinet members and demands that that Senators refuse to confirm the President’s future conservative nominees.